JasonPKnoll/mastermind/pseudocode.md

   * *exit game*
   * *tracking number of guesses*
   * link Classes / Methods back to input loop
+  * *Timer that will start as soon as the player inputs their first guess, and ends on their correct guess.*

 Secret_sequence Class
   * *Randomize Sequence through shuffle shift loop*